 It is notable that the T5i has a microphone port, which is missing on the NEX-5N.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T5i and the NEX-5N have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the NEX-5N have been discontinued, but can regularly be found used on ebay.
 The NEX-5N was replaced by the Sony NEX-5R, while the T5i was followed by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Sony NEX-5N Manual.
+Further information on the features and operation of the T5i and NEX-5N can be found, respectively, in the Canon T5i Manual (free pdf) or the online Sony NEX-5N Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Sony NEX-5N?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.